 Track Your Packages

 One of Alexa's primary job is to order things from Amazon.
-Apart from facilitating orders to Amazon, Alexa can also track the packages and alert the user of its status.
+Apart from facilitating orders with Amazon, Alexa can also track the packages and alert the user of its status.
 To track a package, all one has to say is "Alexa, where's my stuff?"